What Is a Data Breach? (And What To Do If Your Data Is Stolen)

 Hackers

 Hackers, or people who use computers to gain unauthorized information, use a variety of ways to access personal data and other valuable information.
-Some of them include launching malware into an organization’s system, stealing credentials to gain access, or attacking a network on the off chance they find weak points.
+Some of them include launching malware into an organization’s system, stealing credentials to gain access, or attacking a network if they find weak points.

 How data breaches could affect you